There is a general misconception about classical music.

 And here is some unaccompanied (“a cappella”) mass, it’s for me very healing and almost spiritual experience listening to this kind of music:

-If anyone wants me to talk about these genres, like the background and things like that, I am happy to write about them in the future.
+If anyone wants me to talk about these music genres, I am happy to write about them in the future.
 Just send me a message and let me know!

 Much blessings in music,